bobbyiliev/101-linux-commands-ebook/ebook/en/content/031-the-cp-command.md

 cp -R folderName1 folderName2
 ```

-The command above creates the destination directory and recursively copy all files and subdirectories from the source to the destination directory.
+The command above creates the destination directory and recursively copies all files and subdirectories from the source to the destination directory.

 If the destination directory already exists, the source directory itself and its content are copied inside the destination directory.